TremeschinArchive/PocketSolar/Readme.md

     ViyLine - Vee Aye Line

-  Solar panel IV curve tracker using a PIC16F877A Microcontroller, HC-06 Bluetooth module and a front end GUI in Rust.
+  Solar panel IV curve tracker using Arduino and a front end GUI in Rust.

 </div>